 unfortunately does not have the financial resources to hire additional staff to work full-time on the website.
 All aspects of the business and editorial operations of The Banner are handled exclusively by a husband and wife team with contributions from a few independent news correspondents and columnists.

 Today's social media platforms like Facebook and Twitter now allow us to communicate immediately with our readers in between each week's publication.
-If you are looking for information on breaking news or current events, our Facebook page is a better place to find information.
+If you are looking for information on breaking news or current events, our Facebook page (Knightstown Banner) is a better place to find information.

 For paid subscribers who have registered their email address with us, each week's issue of The Banner is made available on our Online Editions page about 12 hours before it even comes off the press.
 Our paid subscribers also have access to all issues of The Banner going back to January 2007.
 A two-week free trial of the e-edition of The Banner is also available.